clarapbsousa/myths-and-mists/README.md

 After the said promise, Orpheus will walk out of the  Underworld.

-You will be presented with a maze and a sentence on top of the screen:
-"Want to look back?
-Press [L]".
+You will be presented with a simple corridor and a sentence at the top of the screen, tempting you with a single choice: "Want to look back?
+Press [L]."

-As you go through the maze, you'll have the opportunity to look back.
+The corridor stretches ahead, dimly lit, and a palpable sense of tension hangs in the air.
+You feel the weight of the sentence, a silent reminder of the consequences that may follow your actions.

+With each step, you wrestle with the decision to look back.
+The temptation grows, and you can't shake the feeling that something significant lies behind you.

+Your instincts and trust in the journey urge you forward, but the allure of the unknown, coupled with the haunting sentence, lingers.
+The choice is yours—press [L] to look back or continue your path, driven by trust and determination.

+As you navigate this corridor of uncertainty, the echoes of your decision ripple through the narrative, shaping the destiny of both you and your lover.
+The sentence serves as a constant reminder of the delicate balance between curiosity and steadfastness, leaving the outcome in your hands.
+The corridor becomes a metaphorical battleground where trust and temptation collide, and the consequences of your choice unfold in the unfolding story of love and destiny.

 > Good Ending